oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

   The tool SHOULD implement an option to use the latest available CWE version at the time of the conversion that still matches.

 * `/vulnerabilities[]/disclosure_date`: If a `release_date` was given, the CSAF 2.0 to CSAF 2.1 converter MUST convert its value as value into the `disclosure_date` element.
+* `/vulnerabilities[]/metrics/cvss_v4`: If an external reference in the vulnerability linking to the official FIRST.org CVSS v4.0 calculator exists, the CSAF 2.0 to CSAF 2.1 converter MUST convert the vector given in the fragment into a `cvss_v4` object linked to all affected products of the vulnerability.
+  > A tool MAY implement an option to suppress this conversion.
+   If the CSAF 2.0 to CSAF 2.1 converter is unable to construct a valid object with the information given, the CSAF 2.0 to CSAF 2.1 converter SHALL remove the invalid `cvss_v4` object and output a warning that the automatic conversion of the CVSS v4.0 reference failed.
+  Such warning SHOULD include the specific error that occurred.
 * `/vulnerabilities[]/metrics/ssvc_v1`: If a SSVC vector or decision points of an SSVC vector are given in an item of `notes` of the current vulnerability using the `title` `SSVC` and the `category` `other`, the CSAF 2.0 to CSAF 2.1 converter MUST convert that data into the `ssvc_v1` object within the current vulnerability.